aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 Players may possess, touch, kick, throw, or otherwise use the ball associated with their own position.

 A. A player is considered to have possession of a ball when that player has sole and complete control of it.

 i.
 This includes when a player is the only player in contact with the ball during a kick.

 ii.
-Swatting a ball out of an opponent’s hands or out of the air is not considered possession.
+Swatting a ball out of an opponent's hands or out of the air is not considered possession.

 a.
 Swatting a ball that is on the ground is considered possession.

 B. Players may only possess, touch, kick, throw, or otherwise use one ball associated with their position at any given time.

 i.
 A beater may temporarily possess two dodgeballs if they are in the process of catching a live dodgeball propelled by an opponent.

 a.
 The beater must drop one of the two dodgeballs immediately after completing the catch in order to avoid being penalized.

 C. Players may not use a ball associated with their position to mimic the actions of a ball of a different position.

 D. Players may not use a ball of their position to intentionally interact with the flag runner.

-⚑ *Blue Card*—Illegally using a ball of one’s own position
+⚑ *Blue Card*—Illegally using a ball of one's own position

 ⚑ *Yellow Card*—Using a ball to intentionally interact with the flag runner